boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-windows/install-when-bold-report-exist.md

 ---
 layout: post
-title: Installing Bold BI Over Bold Reports | Bold BI Documentation
+title: Installing Bold BI Over Bold Reports on Windows | Bold BI Docs
-description: Read this guide to know how to install Bold BI on top when Bold Reports installed already in that server.
+description:  Learn how to install Bold BI on top when Bold Reports is installed already on the Windows environment.
 platform: bold-bi
 documentation: ug
 ---